DS202-at-ISU/lab-1-team-1-lab-1/README.md

 12.3: I was able to properly clone the repository into RStudio with no trouble at all.

+12.4: I had no issues when it came to committing my own contributions.

+12.5: I had no issues when it came to pushing my contributions into Github.

 12.6: I did notice the changes in Github made by my lab partners, but when it came for me to pull from Github into RStudio I kept on receiving an error.
 The error stated that I needed to commit my changes or stash them before I merge files.
-I was able to solve this by typing “git stash” into the terminal and then I was able to succesfully merge my file with the changes made by my partners.
+I was able to solve this by typing “git stash” into the terminal and then I was able to successfully merge my file with the changes made by my partners.